 2011: In his second full season with the Lions, Solomon blossomed into one of the finest linebackers in Canada.
 He had an all-star season, being named to both the West Division and All-CFL squads.
 Solomon finished second in the CFL in defensive tackles with 98 and third overall with an even 100 including his two special team stops.
 He missed two games due to injury and started all 16 games that he dressed for in 2011.
 He also played both post-season games and had six tackles in the 2011 Grey Cup victory.

-2010-2016: Through seven incredible CFL campaigns including his mid-season return to the Lions following an NFL bid in 2012, Solomon has become one of the premier linebackers in the CFL and one of the very best in team history.
-Anchored by his remarkable 2014 season in which he set both league and team marks with 143 defensive tackles, followed-up by his second Outstanding Defensive Player award in 2016, Solomon sits just 12 tackles behind Dante Marsh (587) for the club’s all-time mark.
+2010-2016: Through eight incredible CFL campaigns including his mid-season return to the Lions following an NFL bid in 2012, Solomon is considered among the best linebackers in the CFL and one of the very best in team history.
+Anchored by his remarkable 2014 season in which he set both league and team marks with 143 defensive tackles, followed-up by his second Outstanding Defensive Player award in 2016, and another record-setting campaign in 2017, Solomon is the club’s all-time leader with 719 tackles and 755 combined tackles.
 He is also the only player in league history to win three different Outstanding Player awards.

 CFL Most Outstanding Player: 2014

 West Division Most Outstanding Defensive Player: 2016, 2014

 West Division All-Star: 2017, 2016, 2014, 2013, 2011

 2005-08: Elimimian played in 14 games for the Warriors in his senior season and led the team with 121 tackles, including seven games with 10 or more.
 Wrapping up his career as Hawaii’s all-time leading tackler (434 tackles) and second all-time in the WAC, he was named WAC Co-Defensive Player of the Year and also added 10.5 TFL, four sacks, five pass break-ups, one forced fumble and a fumble recovery.